benrbryant/bryantellius_docs/books/subjects/atomic-design_brad-frost/README.md

 - Atomic design can be applied to _any user interface, created in any tech stack_

 ## Chapter 3: Tools of the Trade

+[Pattern Lab](https://patternlab.io/), a front-end workshop environment for building, testing, and showcasing design system UI components.

+- Utilizes [Mustache](https://mustache.github.io/), a logic-less template language.
+- For other style guide tools, see [Website Style Guide Resources](http://styleguides.io/tools.html)

+## Chapter 4: The Atomic Workflow

+Communication is with all parties is key.

+Pattern libraries **"promote consistency and cohesion, speed up your team's productivity, establish a more collaborative workflow, establish a shared vocabulary, provide helpful documentation, make testing easier, and serve as a future-friendly foundation."**